SudarshanHV/ARIMA_SENSEX_Stock_Forecasting/README.md

 # DSPLAB_Project
-This is the overall project to predict stock market prices using ARMA model
+This is the overall project to predict stock market prices using ARIMA model